Caring for yourself is caring for your grandchild

 Your grandbaby needs you.
 Research shows that children who have a strong relationship with a consistent, caring adult in their early years have better academic grades, healthier behaviors, more positive peer interactions and an increased ability to cope with stress.[i]
 The relationship with that caring adult is so important it can even protect against trauma for babies and toddlers exposed to violence.
 For many children that caring adult is their mother or father, but for more than 2.5 million grandparents across the country who report they are responsible for their grandchildren, the weight of this role may fall squarely on them[ii].

-Call out: “Whether you are caring for your grandchildren full time or just occasionally, prioritizing your own health is critically important.”
+“Whether you are caring for your grandchildren full-time or just occasionally, prioritizing your own health is critically important.”

 Many of these grandparents step in unexpectedly to raise children when their parents cannot.
 Often the grandchildren have experienced trauma before entering their care and arrive with complex emotional, physical and behavioral issues.
 In their efforts to provide for the needs of the children, grandparent caregivers often put their own health on the backburner.
 The stress of caring for a new baby, child or teenager, combined with neglecting their own health needs can lead to poor health conditions such as high blood pressure and diabetes.[iii]